Prospect New Town: History

 As was the case with many New Urbanist projects in the United States, the proposal violated numerous local zoning ordinances and met with much initial resistance from local planning authorities and other agencies.
 In particular, the project's density did not have the required open space; the local fire and police departments objected to the narrowness of streets; and the Colorado Department of Transportation objected that the project had too many curb cuts.
 Wallace, Bruns, and Duany struggled throughout 1994 to convince the local and state authorities to allow the project.
 The struggle is reflected in Wallace's choice of street names in the project: the main thoroughfare off U.S. 287 is called "Tenacity Drive."
 The struggle of the three men paid off, however, and in the following year, many initial doubters came to embrace the project.
 In October 1995 the Longmont Planning Board granted the appropriate variances and unanimously approved the project, on the grounds that "this is what people want."
 The project was strongly backed by Longmont mayor Leona Stoecker.

 The first building phase was to include 65 lots.
 By the time of the approval of the planning board in 1995, Wallace had already pre-sold 35 of the lots.
 The initial success and enthusiasm prompted interest from other such developers.
 A developer from Colorado Springs began planning a similar development nearby.
 The nearby city of Broomfield likewise contacted California planner Peter Calthorpe, who espouses many New Urbanist ideas, to begin designing a master plan for their community.

-In 1996 the development won the Governor's Smart Growth Award.
-The development has been the subject of numerous articles in the local and national press in recent years.